peeringdb/docs/docs/howto/search.md

 ## How to search based on a partial name
 You can search based on a partial name.
 When an organization, network, facility or exchange name has two parts, you can search for just the first or second part and then select from all the organizations that share that name.
 This makes it easier to find the organization you want.
 This can also be helpful in a situation where you can not remember the name of the organization in full.

-In the example below, we want to search for “internet Archive”.
+In the example below, we want to search for “internet archive”.
 We will search for it with a single part and not with the full name.
 In the search box, input “archive''.
 This brings out a search result that have similar parts in their names.

 ![partial-name-search](https://github.com/fakela/docs-3/blob/master/docs/howto/images/partial-name-search.png)